differentnischal-art/rock-bee-colony-monitoring-Project-/README.md

 ### Scope:
 - Centralized reporting and monitoring
 - AI-assisted validation
-- Support for ecological research and conservation
+- Support for ecological research and conservation and also for high honey production by knowing their ecological behavioural pattern.

 ### Limitations:
-- Accuracy depends on image quality
+- Accuracy depends on image quality (clearer the image higher us the accuracy)
-- ML model performance limited by dataset availability
+- ML model performance limited by dataset availability  (dataset of the images from kaggle)
 - Final decisions require human expertise

 ---

 ## Future Enhancements
-- Advanced bee species classification
+- Advanced bee species classification (not only rockbee but other types of bees are also classified for near future)
-- Heatmap-based colony density analysis
+- Heatmap-based colony density analysis  (This can be done withib this project only if we get time)
-- Seasonal migration prediction
+- Seasonal migration prediction (this is advanced but possible)
 - Alert systems for high-risk zones
-- Offline reporting with delayed sync

 ---